cyniclimbu/rootShell/README.md

 If you wish to see the old version of rootShell, here it is.
 It's completely raw and hard to read and also there are some bugs which have not been fixed. pastebin.com/Fx1rgtKB - Old rootShell.

-I can't possibly write all the commands cmd has to offer so I'll just add commands that are within my knowledge in Ruby.
+I can't possibly write all the commands cmd has to offer so I'll just write commands that are within my knowledge in Ruby.

 Tell me something funny @ cyniclimbu@gmail.com